Elliot Kear: London Welsh

-On 21 November 2014, Kear switched codes to rugby union as he signed for London Welsh, who compete in England's top rugby union competition, the Aviva Premiership from the 2014-15 season.
+On 21 November 2014, Kear switched codes to rugby union as he signed for London Welsh, who compete in England's top rugby union competition, the Aviva Premiership from the 2014–15 season.
 Kear made his début on 7 December 2014 against Edinburgh Rugby in the European Challenge Cup at Murrayfield.
 Kear made his first Aviva Premiership start against Saracens on Saturday 20 December scoring a try on his début at the Allianze Stadium in the away loss.

 International career

+Internationally, Kear played for at four World Cups, two as Captain in 2013, 2017, 2022, and the Nines world cup in 2019.
 Kear was appointed as the new Captain of Wales for the World Cup qualifiers and European Championship on Wednesday 12 September 2018.
 He won his first full International cap when he started as full back against England on 17 October 2009.
 He scored his first try for Wales on 25 October 2009, in their 88-8 victory over Serbia in the European Cup.
 A week later he scored his second try in Welsh colours, during their 42-12 win over Ireland in the European Cup.
 In the final against Scotland he scored another try for the Welsh and was voted man of the match in their 28-16 victory.

 In 2010 he represented Wales in the Alitalia European Cup, scoring a hat-trick against Scotland.
 Playing in his second European Cup final Wales went on to beat France 12 -10 in Albi, the French paper La Depeche vote him as man of the match.

 He scored tries against England and Australia in the 2011 Four Nations, and was named in the Wales squad for the 2013 Rugby League World Cup.

 Kear scored a try in the 32-16 loss against Italy.

 Kear played against the USA and Cook Islands where he was named Man of the Match and selected at Fullback in the Rugby League World Cup Team of round 3.

 Kear was selected in the Dragons team for the 2014 European Cup However he was unable to join the squad as he had recently changed codes to join London Welsh.
 He was selected for the 2015 European Cup tournament and played in all 3 games at Fullback, scoring a try in a Man of the Match display in the Final game against Ireland to ensure Wales secured their second European Championship.

 Kear was selected in Wales' 22-man squad for the 2017 World Cup qualifiers.

 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.